-6 Things To Say To Your Best Friend Before Her Wedding
+6 Things To Say To Your BFF Before Her Wedding

 Your best friend is getting married, and she's probably super nervous about the future ahead.
 After all, so much stress happens during wedding planning, but what about the stress of actually being married?
 There are a few things to say to your best friend before her wedding, both to ease her mind, and because she's one of your very favorite people.